SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 PostgreSQL has JSONB and JSON data types for storing JSON data.
 The recommended data type is JSONB because a) indexing capabilities (GIN and GIST) of JSONB compared to JSON and b) JSONB provides compression because of binary format.
 Here we’ll demonstrate how to incorporate JSONB columns into your data model.

-1. In the Psql console copy and paste the following to add a new JSONB column to our rollup table
+1. Open a **New Query** console and paste the following to add a new JSONB column to our rollup table

 ```
 ALTER TABLE http_request_1min ADD COLUMN country_counters JSONB;
 ```

-2. In the Psql console copy and paste the following to update the rollup_http_request function with country_counters
+2. Now open a **New Query** console and paste the following to update the rollup_http_request function with country_counters

 ```
 -- function to do the rollup